AidanLaycock/parallax-tech-test/README.md

 You can then either setup [Laravel Valet](https://laravel.com/docs/10.x/valet) or use `php artisan serve` to serve your application.
 You will then be able to view your application (Either on localhost or on your valet custom .test domain).

+You will also need to run `npm run dev` or `npm run build` to build the javascript related assets.

 ## Running the Queue

 To handle large file imports, this project leverages the Laravel Queue functionality.